PaulaRondao/PaulaRondao/README.md

 🔭 I'm also learning to work with different languages, frameworks and tools

 🔍 I'm in apprenticeship since mai 2024 with PathTech.
-With them, I use Gitlab.
+I love working with them.
+It is an agency that helps ecological and/or social projects to build and organize their digital tools.
+With them I use Gitlab.

 💬 Don't hesitate to come and look at the projects I participated in as part of my training and those I work on in my personal time.